YazeedHamdan1201133/Magnetic-Cave-Game/README.md

 - Assigning weights to potential **winning combinations**.
 - Choosing moves that maximize its advantage while blocking the opponent.

+### 🏗️ How Minimax Algorithm Works
+1. **Recursive Decision Making:** The AI simulates all possible moves up to a predefined depth.
+2. **Evaluation Function:** Each game state is scored based on the current positioning of pieces.
+3. **Maximizing and Minimizing Players:**
+   - The AI assumes **it is the maximizing player** and tries to select the move with the highest score.
+   - The opponent is the **minimizing player** who aims to lower the AI's potential score.
+4. **Alpha-Beta Pruning:**
+   - **Alpha (α):** Represents the best score the maximizer can guarantee.
+   - **Beta (β):** Represents the best score the minimizer can guarantee.
+   - **Pruning occurs** when a branch cannot possibly influence the final decision, significantly improving efficiency.
+5. **Best Move Selection:** After evaluating all options, the AI picks the best possible move to play.

 ## 📜 Report Overview
 The **project report** details:
 1. **Game Initialization:** Menu selection for Player vs. Player or Player vs. AI.